bihealth/seasnap-pipeline-browser/creating_shiny_apps_with_kiosc.md

 actually a symbolic link to `build/pipeline_browser.R`.
 This is because I was using another shiny app, stored in `build/check_vars.R` which shows (from within R) which environmental variables have been defined.
-By switching the symbolic link between the two files allowed me to debug the issues with the pipeline.
+By switching the symbolic link between the two files I could debug the issues with the pipeline when run from Kiosc.

 ## Shell startup script

 Before we launch the app using `app_run.R`, we need to pull the data from SODAR.
-This happens later when the docker container is started.
+This happens not when the docker image is build, but later, when the docker container is started (that way the image does not contain any private data and at each start the newest version of the pipeline is downloaded).
 The startup shell scripts contains the commands to download the data (as a .tar.gz file), unpack it, and launch the shiny app.

 Here is the file `build/app_run.sh`.
 This is the file that the docker container will actually run.